 But, if the little one turns into an argumentative child, it spells trouble for everyone.
 When dealing with an argumentative child, most adults find it difficult to control their anger.
 They end up raising their voice and ordering the child to 'shut up'.
 However, such an approach never solves the problem.
 It just provides a temporary respite.

-A child’s argumentative behaviour is not influenced by feelings of animosity, hatred or a sense of grudge.
-In fact, entering into an argument is a child’s way of continuously testing and pushing her boundaries.
-But, in a few cases, it may also reflect a child’s poor communicating and coping skills.
+A child's argumentative behavior is not influenced by feelings of animosity, hatred, or a sense of grudge.
+In fact, entering into an argument is a child's way of continuously testing and pushing her boundaries.
+But, in a few cases, it may also reflect a child's poor communicating and coping skills.

-Now that you understand the reason behind argumentative child behaviour, here are 5 tips to deal with an argumentative child:
+Now that you understand the reason behind argumentative child behavior, here are 5 tips to deal with an argumentative child: